 On August 17, 2012 in a press release the U.S. Department of the Treasury announced a set of modifications to the Preferred Stock Purchase Agreements (PSPAs) between the Treasury Department and the Federal Housing Finance Agency (FHFA) as conservator of Fannie Mae and Freddie Mac (the Government Sponsored Enterprises or GSEs) that will help expedite the wind down of Fannie Mae and Freddie Mac, make sure that every dollar of earnings each firm generates is used to benefit taxpayers, and support the continued flow of mortgage credit during a responsible transition to a reformed housing finance market.

-The modifications to the PSPAs announced today are consistent with FHFA’s strategic plan for the conservatorship of Fannie Mae and Freddie Mac that it released in February 2012.
-The modifications include the following key components:, which among other thing listed “[t]he agreements require an accelerated reduction of Fannie Mae and Freddie Mac’s investment portfolios.
+They indicated that the modifications to the PSPAs are consistent with FHFA’s strategic plan for the conservatorship of Fannie Mae and Freddie Mac that it released in February 2012.
+One of the key components of the modifications the agreements (with GSE’s) requires an accelerated reduction of Fannie Mae and Freddie Mac’s investment portfolios.
 Those portfolios will now be wound down at an annual rate of 15 percent — an increase from the 10 percent annual reduction required in the previous agreements.
 As a result of this change, the GSEs’ investment portfolios must be reduced to the $250 billion target set in the previous agreements four years earlier than previously scheduled.

 On August 17, 2012, Rueter’s responded to this new action by publishing that “[t]he U.S. Treasury on Friday revamped the bailout of Fannie Mae and Freddie Mac to curb chances the giant mortgage finance firms could emerge from government control as the powerful, profit-driven corporations they once were.
 The Treasury said it would require the companies, whose massive losses threatened the financial system after the housing bubble burst in 2007, to shrink their investment portfolios more quickly and turn over any profits to taxpayers.”